-If you're reciting your rate card while you pitch your advertising sales prospects, you're missing the mark.
+Tired of reciting your rate card while pitching advertising sales prospects?
 Luckily for you, there's an easy way to reset your sales relationships, and it starts with blocking off some time on your calendar.
-Let's dive into why a needs analysis matters and explore how you can use this tactic to refocus sales conversations.

 Set Aside Time for a Needs Analysis

-A proper needs analysis starts with setting aside a good chunk of your afternoon to talk to your biggest advertisers or prospects.
-Yes, you heard us right!
-This is a massive departure from taking five minutes to pitch your next print issue.
-But, according to Mitch Olszewski, Director of Marketing at Telular Ametek and former Milwaukee Magazine sales rep, it’s a win-win learning opportunity:
+A proper needs analysis starts with setting aside a good chunk of your afternoon to talk to an advertiser or a prospect.
+Yes, this is a massive departure from taking five minutes to pitch your next print issue.
+But, according to Mitch Olszewski, Director of Marketing at Telular Ametek and a former Milwaukee Magazine sales rep, it’s often time well spent for both parties.

-“I would 100% clear an afternoon for [a magazine sales rep [who takes the time to listen to my needs].
-If somebody came to me with more leading questions about my marketing strategy, and invited me to walk them through it to provide meaningful feedback, I would absolutely do that.”
-Think about the types of information you could glean from a potential advertiser during the conversation.
-Some examples include:
+“I would 100% clear an afternoon for a magazine sales rep [who takes the time to listen to my needs].
+If somebody came to me leading with questions about my marketing strategy, and invited me to walk them through it to provide meaningful feedback, I would absolutely do that.”

-- What channels they see as effective or not effective.
+- Channels they view as effective or not effective.

-- Pain points in their creative process (design, videography, etc.)
+- Bottlenecks within their creative process (design, videography, etc.)

 - Intel on the audience(s) they most want to connect with.

-Build Turnkey or Custom Solutions Based on Their Needs
+Build Turnkey or Custom Solutions Based on Marketers' Needs

 Really, the possibilities are endless here.
-What matters is this: your marketers are busy and spread thin across more channels than ever before.
-Use the intel you gather to provide them with ready-made creative or editorial products that allow them to target their audience.
+What matters is this: in-house marketers are busy, and they're spread thin across more channels than ever before.
+Focus on pitching ready-made creative or editorial products that allow them to target their audience.
 Remember, you're in a position to help—while also earning a commission!

 Here, Mitch sums it up well. "[Nowadays], I’m less reliant on publishers to get to my audience.
-But publishers still have content, and if they can connect how to create content [to align] with my marketing efforts, it's a win."
+But publishers still have content, and if they can connect how to create great content [that aligns] with my current marketing efforts, it's a win for me."

 Replicate What Works!

-Here's an example.
 Mitch has a sizable team and a good-sized marketing budget.
 But, for him, content creation is always a bottleneck.
-"One thing I do buy a lot of is sponsored content.
+"One thing I do buy is sponsored content.
 I’ll give [a publisher] a topic, they write it for us, let me engage with my customers, and publish it for me.
-It's a great way to reach customers and then use it for more digital marketing mileage."
+It's a great way to reach customers and then use [the creative assets] for more digital marketing mileage."

-We recently spoke to Charity Huff, digital sales coach and CEO of January Spring, about content marketing as a source of revenue for publishers.
-Her take?
-Content marketing plays to publishers' strengths, namely in terms of both their in-house skill set and natural SEO authority.
+We recently spoke to Charity Huff, CEO of January Spring, about content marketing as a source of advertising revenue for publishers.
+Her short take?
+Content marketing as a service plays to publishers' strengths, in terms of both their in-house skill set and natural SEO authority.

 Use Needs Analysis Data to Innovate Your Products